xcherryio/apis/goapi/xcapi/docs/AsyncStateExecuteRequest.md

 HasCommandResults returns a boolean if a field has been set.

+### GetReadAppDatabaseResponse

+`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponse() AppDatabaseReadResponse`

+GetReadAppDatabaseResponse returns the ReadAppDatabaseResponse field if non-nil, zero value otherwise.

+### GetReadAppDatabaseResponseOk

+`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseOk() (*AppDatabaseReadResponse, bool)`

+GetReadAppDatabaseResponseOk returns a tuple with the ReadAppDatabaseResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReadAppDatabaseResponse

+`func (o *AsyncStateExecuteRequest) SetReadAppDatabaseResponse(v AppDatabaseReadResponse)`

+SetReadAppDatabaseResponse sets ReadAppDatabaseResponse field to given value.

+### HasReadAppDatabaseResponse

+`func (o *AsyncStateExecuteRequest) HasReadAppDatabaseResponse() bool`

+HasReadAppDatabaseResponse returns a boolean if a field has been set.

-### GetReadAppDatabaseResponseWithDBError
+### GetAppDatabaseError

-`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseWithDBError() AppDatabaseReadResponseWithDBError`
+`func (o *AsyncStateExecuteRequest) GetAppDatabaseError() AppDatabaseError`

-GetReadAppDatabaseResponseWithDBError returns the ReadAppDatabaseResponseWithDBError field if non-nil, zero value otherwise.
+GetAppDatabaseError returns the AppDatabaseError field if non-nil, zero value otherwise.

-### GetReadAppDatabaseResponseWithDBErrorOk
+### GetAppDatabaseErrorOk

-`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseWithDBErrorOk() (*AppDatabaseReadResponseWithDBError, bool)`
+`func (o *AsyncStateExecuteRequest) GetAppDatabaseErrorOk() (*AppDatabaseError, bool)`

-GetReadAppDatabaseResponseWithDBErrorOk returns a tuple with the ReadAppDatabaseResponseWithDBError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAppDatabaseErrorOk returns a tuple with the AppDatabaseError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadAppDatabaseResponseWithDBError
+### SetAppDatabaseError

-`func (o *AsyncStateExecuteRequest) SetReadAppDatabaseResponseWithDBError(v AppDatabaseReadResponseWithDBError)`
+`func (o *AsyncStateExecuteRequest) SetAppDatabaseError(v AppDatabaseError)`

-SetReadAppDatabaseResponseWithDBError sets ReadAppDatabaseResponseWithDBError field to given value.
+SetAppDatabaseError sets AppDatabaseError field to given value.

-### HasReadAppDatabaseResponseWithDBError
+### HasAppDatabaseError

-`func (o *AsyncStateExecuteRequest) HasReadAppDatabaseResponseWithDBError() bool`
+`func (o *AsyncStateExecuteRequest) HasAppDatabaseError() bool`

-HasReadAppDatabaseResponseWithDBError returns a boolean if a field has been set.
+HasAppDatabaseError returns a boolean if a field has been set.

 ### GetLoadedLocalAttributes